ericgassel/VolleyComps-2.0/backend/src/README.md

         "height": "5'7",
         "position": "MB",
         "class": "Sr",
-        "note1": "is kind of cool",
-        "note2": "runs out of bounds for no reason"
+        "notes": "is kind of cool /n runs out of bounds for no reason" }
-    }
 ]
 ```